LukeHeuser/notes/Java/java_basics.md

 ## Statements
 What is a statement?
 Java statements are fundamental building blocks in Java.
 A `statement` in Java is an instruction; a command for the programming language to execute.
 Statements can be simple or compound.
 There are three types of statements in Java.

 A statement can be on multiple lines.
+Many statements may also share the same line.

 > Statements are stand alone units of work